 Open-air grilling poultry of any type works well or small amounts added to an offset smoker with charcoal as your main source of heat.
 Don’t forget that mesquite goes great with turkey quarters because dark meat will balance the flavor.

 Hickory – When I think of a classic smoke flavor hickory is the first wood that comes to mind.
 Hickory is a top choice for bacon and works well with other fatty pork cuts.
 This wood can also be added to other fuels to put that first punch of smoky flavor or be added in with charcoal in large chunk form to add a smoky flavor to your offset smoker.

 While pork is our first choice for hickory, don’t be scared to use is with other meats like dark meat poultry and fatty cuts of beef, including ribs.

 Oak – The top pick for beef steaks, roasts, and ribs is milder than our first two selections while still have a strong classic smoked flavor.
 With oak, skip the charcoal and burn this hardwood as your sole fuel source.
 Because it is very dense(hard), it will burn a little slower than mesquite and hickory while still providing all the smoky flavor you desire.

-One tip with oak is pre-light it in a small grill or charcoal chimney so you keep a consistent burn.
+One tip with oak is to pre-light it in a small grill or charcoal chimney so you keep a consistent burn.